 The Faculty of Social Sciences is a pretty amazing place.
 Welcome to our community!

-Role of Vice-Dean, Undergraduate Studies at the Faculty of Social Sciences
+Role of the Dean at the Faculty of Social Sciences

 The dean is the titular head of the Faculty whose main functions are determined by his or her dual role as chair of the Faculty Council and chief executive officer of the Faculty.
 As chair of the Council, the dean carries out his functions in accordance with Senate and Faculty Council regulations.
 He is also ex officio a member of all the Faculty Council committees.
 As chief executive officer of the Faculty, the dean acts in conformity with The University of Ottawa Act, the regulations of the Board of Governors and the by-laws of the Faculty.